Christopher Bell (racing driver): 2018–2019: Xfinity Series

 On June 28, 2019, Bell signed a contract extension with JGR through 2020.
 In the following day's Camping World 300 at Chicagoland, Bell finished third but was disqualified after failing post-race inspection, relegating him to 38th.
 Bell won races at New Hampshire in July and Road America in August, the latter of which was his first road course win in the Xfinity Series.
 In September, Bell won the first race of the playoffs at Richmond, advancing to the next round.
 In November, Bell would win at Texas Motor Speedway and would punch his ticket into the championship round at Homestead-Miami Speedway for the second year in a row.
 He finished the 2019 season third in points after finishing fifth at Homestead.

 2020: Cup Series debut

 On September 24, 2019, Leavine Family Racing announced that Bell would drive the No. 95 Toyota in the Cup Series starting in 2020.
 In addition, his Xfinity crew chief Jason Ratcliff joined him in the team.
 In LFR's final season, Bell scored two top-fives and seven top-tens.
-He would end up finishing twentieth in points and earned a drive in the No. 20 at Joe Gibbs Racing for 2021.
+He finished twentieth in points and earned a drive in the No. 20 at Joe Gibbs Racing for 2021.